nekelpatrick/VAMPIRES/GAME-DESIGN-DOCUMENT.md

    - A premium layer built for value and identity: **[ASHEN ONE]** subscription, avatar generation, cosmetics, and VIP perks.

-7. **Mobile-First Web Technology**
+7. **Mobile-First Unity Technology**

-   - Smooth, performant WebGL-based 3D in Three.js with ECS logic and server authoritative combat.
+   - Smooth, performant 3D in Unity with MonoBehaviour/ECS logic and server authoritative combat.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━